FFW-Baudenbach/FE2_ReverseProxy/README.md

       * Route to dashboard to make it available externally
   *  Route for [FE2_Calendar](https://github.com/FFW-Baudenbach/FE2_Calendar)
   *  Route for [FE2_Documentation](https://github.com/FFW-Baudenbach/FE2_Documentation)
-  *  Route for PV Kiosk mode (enables integration to AlarmMonitor)
 * Added default environment variables

 ## How to use